 They’re not ridiculously cheap, nor are they overly expensive.
 They’re priced nicely in the middle ground, which makes them an absolute bargain considering their quality.

-- PU LEATHER - These lightweight Muay Thai boxing gloves are made of the best PU leather.
-You will be very comfortable wearing these gloves resulting in...
+- ✅ KEEP YOUR FOCUS – Our kickboxing Muay Thai gloves are made from the best quality PU leather.
+You will be very comfortable wearing our kickboxing...